quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 the supported parameters, so negotiation between compatible versions will have the security of the weakest common version.

-[[TODO: Write something about cross-protocol attacks if there is confusion about which versions are compatible.]]
+The requirement that versions not be assumed compatible mitigates the possibility of cross-protocol attacks.

 # IANA Considerations

-IANA [SHALL assign/has assigned] the identifier TBD for the "supported_versions" transport parameter.
+If this document is approved, IANA shall assign the identifier TBD for the "compatible_versions" transport parameter.

 --- back